skijit/notes/programming/aws/developer-cert-notes.md

   - Basically, you just zip up your entire project (including, for example, your expanded node_modules dir)
 - Some SDK Notes
   - [boto docs](https://boto3.amazonaws.com/v1/documentation/api/latest/index.html)
     - Boto is the Amazon Web Services (AWS) SDK for Python.
 It enables Python developers to create, configure, and manage AWS services, such as EC2 and S3.
-Boto provides an easy to use, object-oriented API, as well as low-level access to AWS services.Boto is the Amazon Web Services (AWS) SDK for Python.
-It enables Python developers to create, configure, and manage AWS services, such as EC2 and S3.
 Boto provides an easy to use, object-oriented API, as well as low-level access to AWS services.
 - [AWS SDK for Node](https://aws.amazon.com/sdk-for-node-js/)
   - New version is 3.x (currently developer preview) which includes typescript and has modules
   - [api documentation](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/index.html)